fameandpartners/website/README.md

 ## Environment Variables

-Running the app in development mode and tests requires the presence of the `.env` file in the apps root folder.
+Running the app in development mode requires the presence of the `.env` file in the apps root folder.

 This file loads environment variables required to run the application.
-The current versioned file contains examples of the actual values that are used on production.
+You can use the `.env.example` file, which contains examples of the actual values that are used on production.

 ## Vendored Gems